-Dominican authorities can implement temperature controls upon arrival or departure.
-The government requires that anyone traveling to the United States provide us with contact information (where they can contact you) once you land in the U.S. If you are a legal permanent resident or traveling to the United States on an immigrant visa), you must show proof that you are fully vaccinated against COVID-19 and fill out a certification form before boarding.
-Due to rapid changes in government mandates and restrictions, this information is subject to change at any time and without notice.
+When traveling to Punta Cana, you may be required to take a rapid COVID-19 test upon arrival or departure.
+Additionally, the government requires that anyone traveling to the United States provide contact information (where they can contact you) once you land in the U.S. If you are a legal permanent resident or traveling to the United States on an immigrant visa, you must show proof that you are fully vaccinated against COVID-19 and fill out a certification form before boarding.
+It is important to note that due to rapid changes in government mandates and restrictions, this information is subject to change at any time and without notice.